Kenneth McDuff

-Kenneth Allen McDuff (March 21, 1946 – November 17, 1998) was an American serial killer.
-He was convicted in 1966 of murdering 16-year-old Edna Sullivan, her boyfriend, 17-year-old Robert Brand, and Brand's cousin, 15-year-old Mark Dunnam, who was visiting from California.
-They were all strangers whom McDuff abducted after noticing Sullivan.
-McDuff repeatedly raped her before breaking her neck with a broomstick.

-McDuff was given three death sentences that were reduced to life imprisonment consequently to the 1972 U.S. Supreme Court ruling Furman v.
+Kenneth Allen McDuff (March 21, 1946 – November 17, 1998) was an American serial killer from Texas.
+In 1966, McDuff and an accomplice kidnapped and murdered three teenagers who were visiting from California.
+He was given three death sentences for these crimes but avoided execution after the 1972 U.S. Supreme Court ruling Furman v.
 Georgia.
-He was paroled in 1989 and went on to kill again.
-He was executed in 1998, and is suspected to have been responsible for many other killings.
+He was resentenced to life and was paroled in 1989.
+Between October 1989 and March 1992, McDuff raped and murdered at least six women, receiving another death sentence and was later executed in 1998.

 Early life and background

-Kenneth Allen McDuff was born at 201 Linden Street in the central Texas town of Rosebud, the fifth of six children born to John Allen "JA" and Addie McDuff.
+Kenneth Allen McDuff was raised on 201 Linden Street in the central Texas town of Rosebud, the fifth of six children born to John Allen "JA" and Addie McDuff.
 His father ran a successful concrete business during the Texas construction boom of the 1960s.
-McDuff was indulged by his family, particularly his mother Addie, nicknamed the "pistol packing mama" because she threatened a school bus driver with a gun after the driver kicked McDuff's twin brother Lonnie off the bus.
+McDuff was indulged by his family, particularly his mother Addie, nicknamed the "pistol-packing mama" because she threatened a school bus driver with a gun after the driver kicked McDuff's twin brother Lonnie off the bus.

 At Rosebud High School, McDuff earned the reputation of being a bully.
-He was careful to pick on weaker individuals after the large but not strong McDuff lost a fight he had picked with an athletic and popular boy named Tommy Sammons.
+He was careful to pick on weaker individuals after losing a fight he had started with an athletic and popular boy named Tommy Sammons.
 As a result, he quit school and worked for his father's business doing manual labor.
-McDuff would often brag in later interviews that old ladies loved the way he mowed their lawns, making others jealous.
+McDuff would often brag in later interviews that old ladies loved how he mowed their lawns, making others jealous.
 McDuff was convicted of a series of burglaries and put in prison.

 Earlier criminal activities

 McDuff's criminal record began two years before his first murder conviction.
 In 1964, at age 18, McDuff was convicted of 12 counts of burglary and attempted burglary in three Texas counties: Bell, Milam, and Falls.
 He was sentenced to 12 four-year prison terms to be served concurrently.
 He made parole in December 1965.

-McDuff briefly returned to prison after becoming involved in a fight, but was soon released.
+McDuff briefly returned to prison after becoming involved in a fight but was soon released.
 While he had not been convicted of any murders at this time, his accomplice in the 1966 triple murder, Roy Dale Green, said that McDuff bragged openly about his criminal record and claimed to have raped and killed two young women.